 Browsing category Cemetery Reviews

 Earlier this month I visited Oberhausen for Acherontic Arts festival with my friend and partner-in-crime photographer Nona Limmen.
 We had one day left in Germany after the festival and decided to visit the nearby city of Duisburg.
-Now to be honest, Duisburg itself wasn’t very impressive, but it did turn out to have an epic cemetery!

-After my mother passed away last month, I took a trip to Iceland to clear my head and renew my energy.
-The landscape and climate perfectly fit my mood, yet it being unknown territory put things in a different perspective and helped me transition into a new beginning.
 I visited two cemeteries during my stay in Iceland’s winter wonderland: one in downtown Reykjavik and a smaller one in Vik.
 If you’re into snow covered graves and tiny wooden churches, I have some treats in store for you!

 Back in August I took a summer school thanatology course at the Radboud University in Nijmegen.
 As part of the program we went on an excursion to a nearby crematorium to learn how the process of cremation actually works.